opencog/atomspace/examples/python/README.md

 already do an excellent job.
 Atomese provides graphs.
 Use it as a graph processing system.
 That's what it's for,

+Footnote: graph processing libraries, such as [NetworkX](https://networkx.org/) are ***ideal*** for doing graph processing, *if you are a human programmer*.
+Not so much, if you are an algorithm.
+If you are looking for a bread-n-butter tool which is fun to write code for, use NetworkX.
+Or whatever.
+There is a large variety of tools and libraries out there, designed for human programmers.
+The AtomSpace, and Atomese, is an automation platform.
+Use it for automation.

-That said: you can't debug a complex graph processing algorithm if you don't understand what the graph represents, and how it encodes structure.
+All that said: if you are debugging complex graph processing algorithms, you won't get far if you don't understand what the graph represents.
 The demos in this directory walk through some of the basics of Atomese, using python as the embedding language.

 Review the wiki page for more:
 [Atomese](https://wiki.opencog.org/w/Atomese)